Sriwijaya Air Flight 062

-Sriwijaya Air Flight 062 (SJ062/SJY062) was a scheduled domestic passenger flight, operated by Indonesian airline Sriwijaya Air from Soekarno-Hatta International Airport, Jakarta to Sultan Thaha Airport, Jambi.
-On 27 August 2008, the aircraft operating the flight, a Boeing 737 series 200 registered as PK-CJG, overran the runway and crashed onto a house during its landing attempt at Jambi.
+Sriwijaya Air Flight 062 was a scheduled domestic passenger flight, operated by Indonesian airline Sriwijaya Air from Soekarno-Hatta International Airport, Jakarta to Sultan Thaha Airport, Jambi.
+On 27 August 2008, the aircraft operating the flight, a Boeing 737-200 registered as PK-CJG, overran the runway and crashed onto a house during its landing attempt at Jambi.
 Due to the accident, 26 people were injured, including 3 people on the ground.
 One person later succumbed to his injuries.
 Everyone on board the aircraft survived the crash.
 It was the first fatal crash in Sriwijaya Air's operational history and was the only fatal accident until Sriwijaya Air Flight 182 crashed in 2021.

 Investigation carried out by the Indonesian National Transportation Safety Committee (NTSC) concluded that hydraulics failure were the cause of the crash of Flight 062.
 According to the NTSC, the failure of the hydraulics system A caused several systems on the aircraft to be inoperative.
 No definitive cause of the failure of the hydraulics were found by the NTSC.
 The NTSC also noted about the CRM failure of the crew on board.